-For instance, , needed an intervention and a resounding rap from the ministry.
+For instance, the movie trailer mentioned in this report, needed an intervention and a resounding rap from the ministry.

 "The five-minute video opens with a disturbing scene of a wrestler misbehaving with - molesting, actually - a schoolgirl, and the internet is furious to say the least," the report points out.

 A convergence with the Information and Broadcasting ministry would help in initiating the course correction in the narrative surrounding women and the girl child.

 On 3 December, the Bharatiya Poshan Anthem was launched.

 "Desh ummeed se hai," the song begins on this line.

 The nation is pregnant with hope - is how it would be roughly translated.
 The anthem aims at raising the pitch for making India malnutrition-free by 2022.

 "Chunauti kitni hai, yeh hum sab jaante hai (we know the volume of challenge)," Irani said at the launch.

 Her ministry looks at the Poshan Abhiyan as a national movement.
 As per her speech, 9,70,000 anganvaadi workers have been trained towards the programme and will be working around the massive available data.